Bloomfield Road: Jimmy Armfield South Stand

 It was revealed on 21 July that the club had submitted revised plans to Blackpool Council, with an increase in the number of hotel rooms to 56, half of which will have balconies overlooking the pitch.
 The revised plans also included enhancements to the external look of the stand in order that it will fit in better with the rest of Blackpool's Central Corridor.
 It was also revealed that the cost of £8.5m for the stand will include £2.5m to fit out the hotel and about £500,000 on the new supporters bar.
 Karl Oyston said, "About half the hotel rooms will overlook the pitch.
 These will double up as hospitality boxes on match days and the hotel will be linked through to the function rooms in the West Stand.
 The only undefined use is the first floor of the South Stand, which may be allocated to leisure or community use.
 The ground floor will be a supporters' bar and a reception area for whatever goes in on the first floor.
 We have also made this application in order to improve the external appearance of the stand so that it will sit better with the improvements that have been made to Bancroft Park and Central Corridor.
 We will continue to work closely with the council in order to try and make Central Corridor look as appealing as we can because it's currently the main gateway into Blackpool."
+Occupants of "Executive Pitch View" bedrooms are requested to keep the room's curtains closed while matches are in progress.

 The hotel includes a second-floor restaurant named The Corner Flag (formerly Rowley's Bar & Bistro), a spa and a fitness centre.

 On 12 November 2009 it was confirmed that Blackpool F.C. had submitted a document to Blackpool Council, to be heard on 19 November, applying for permission to bring the South Stand into operation in December.

 After work began on the stand, the club published photographs of the ongoing development on its website on a regular basis.

 On 10 March 2010, the club announced the opening of the stand would be for the next home game, ten days later, against Crystal Palace.
 Valeri Belokon and Jimmy Armfield formally cut the ribbon to confirm the opening of the £8.5 million structure.

 On 1 May 2011, a nine-foot-tall bronze statue of Armfield was unveiled in front of his stand, exactly forty years after he retired from playing.

 The club shop is located in the South Stand.